-This short study from ConversionXL Institute compares form completion time on 2 various form designs (radio buttons or select menus).
+This short study from CXL Institute compares form completion time on 2 various form designs (radio buttons or select menus).

 Is one form design more user-friendly than the other?

 - The form with radio buttons was faster to complete than the form with dropdown menus.

 - Survey participants completed the radio button form (n = 354) an average of 2.5 seconds faster than the form with select menu buttons (n = 354).
 This was significantly faster at a 95% confidence level.